twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98, ME and NT 4.0 – 6.0.1

 ## User Data (Glyph Transformer scripts omitted)
 FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
-If you want to edit most files directly they either must have administrator privileges or change the owner (this can be done with `takeown /F` or **Security: Advanced: Owner: Edit** in Windows Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).
+If you want to edit most files directly they either must have administrator privileges or change the owner (this can be done with `takeown /F filename` in command line or **Security: Advanced: Owner: Edit** in Windows Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).

 * **bookmarks.txt** (version 5.0 until 6.5) – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 This feature will do nothing if removed.